smanwaring/eslint-plugin-punctuation/README.md

 # eslint-plugin-punctuation

-Linting rules for using appropriate punctuation symbols (like the apostrophe symbol) in string literals.
+Linting rules for using appropriate punctuation symbols (like the apostrophe symbol instead of a single quote) in string literals.

 ## Installation